jhancock532/slack-researcher/README.md

 ## Resources

-This `slack-researcher` folder contains a starter implementation of a Slack bot hosted using serverless functions on Vercel.
+This repo contains a starter implementation of a Slack bot hosted using serverless functions on Vercel.
 Some documentation has been included in `docs` to help with the project setup.

 ### Codebase overview

 There's `messageParser.js` that uses AI to extract the charity named in the Slack message, then `charityLookup.js` searches for information about that charity. `reportFormatter.js`  returns a neatly formatted message.
 The main logic / serverless API route is all handled in `api/slack-events.js`.

 For development mode, an additional dev-mode only request is supported in `api/slack-events.js`.
 An express server has been created in `/dev/dev-server.js` with accompanying index.html file to send and receive API requests without having to use Slack.
-See the [local development docs](/slack-researcher/docs/Local%20development.md) for more information.
+See the [local development docs](https://github.com/jhancock532/slack-researcher/docs/Local%20development.md) for more information.

 ### Deployment guide